nssanch/teaching_datasci/game_of_life/GOL_04.md

 # Ways to the Game of Life -- The Fourth Way

-*Here we continue upon our dual-purpose journey: to learn Pyton by implementing a version of Conway's Game of Life.
-Here we assume you have completed the previous two notebooks to your satisfaction.*
+*Here we continue upon our dual-purpose journey: to learn Python by implementing a version of Conway's Game of Life.
+Here we assume you have completed the previous notebooks to your satisfaction.*

 ## Overview